 - The Coastal Recycling Community Fund has approximately £300,000 available per year

-- There are four deadlines for applications each year
+- There are two deadlines for applications each year

 - Grants will typically be awarded for amounts between £5,000 and £25,000

 - Projects must comply with the requirements of the Landfill Communities Fund.
 (If you are in any doubt whether your project meets these requirements, please contact GrantScape)